briananstett/k8-presentation/1_Docker/README.md

 docker run -it  us.gcr.io/g-1575-internal-projects/myImage:v1 /bin/sh
 ```
 This command will start a new container, but this time will just have a shell as the container's main process.
 We can now navigate the containe's filesytem and spawn child processes, even our node server.

+2. [Detached](https://docs.docker.com/engine/reference/run/#detached--d) mode starts a container the background and will exit when the root process used to tun the container exits.
+This is contrast to running a container with the `-i` flag which leave `STDIN` open even after completion of the root process.

 ---